Willy Adames Player Props: Brewers vs. Mets

 - Adames hit .238 with 31 doubles, 31 home runs and 52 walks.

-- Among the qualifying hitters last season, he ranked 99th in batting average, while his on-base percentage ranked 107th and he was 39th in slugging.
+- Among qualifying hitters in MLB last season, his batting average ranked 99th, his on-base percentage ranked 107th, and he was 39th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.